 Sample Size and Duration: 4000 patients from 100+ sites over 2-3 years of enrolment (minimum of 30 patients per site).
 Allowing for start-up and close out activities, total duration 5 years.

 Ethics: This registry based RCT will be testing two practice standards of care.
 Currently, protein prescriptions for critically ill patients range from 0.5-3.8 g/kg/d.
 There is an insufficient evidentiary basis to establish which level of protein administration is right for which patient population.
 Some have argued that until one level of protein administration is proven to be beneficial, randomization is the most ethical approach that will provide the correct answer sooner compared to allowing current practice, with tremendous variability and uncertainty, to continue.
-We will take usual practices and create 2 groups randomizing eligible patients to a lower prescription (<1.2 g/kg/d) or to a higher prescribed protein intake (>2.2 g/kg/d).
+We will take usual practices and create 2 groups randomizing eligible patients to a usual prescription (<1.2 g/kg/d) or to a higher prescribed protein intake (>2.2 g/kg/d).
 The remainder of care provided to eligible patient will be at the discretion of ICU providers.
 For this unfunded study using volunteer clinicians to conduct the research, to enhance the feasibility of the trial, we aim to apply for a waiver of informed consent from ethics boards at participating sites.

 Funding: There is no specific funding associated with this trial.
 There will be no transfer of funds between sites, the coordinating center (CERU) or ASPEN.
 At CERU, Dr. Heyland will use existing resources to support the data collection/management infrastructure and analysis.
 Sites are expected to volunteer their time and use local resources to conduct the study.
 As with past INS projects, sites that enrol 30 or more patients in the RRCT will also receive a bench-marked report highlighting their nutrition performance compared to the performance in other sites in the database.